 The fun staff are a big part of the cool atmosphere here – every night one of them will take you out to a different part of New Orleans so you can make the most of the nightlife there rather than wandering around aimlessly on your lonesome.

 I ended up riding a mechanical bull on our night on Bourbon Street.

 There’s plenty of space in the hostel rooms here, the bathroom is as good as your one at home, or better in my case from London, you get a free breakfast and there’s a great outdoor area where you pay just $10 for free beer from the cooled keg all night.
 And, to add to all that, it’s located just off St Charles Avenue, right between the French Quarter and Magazine Street, in among the incredible houses of the area.

-Oh, and there are pet chinchillas there too.
+Oh, and there are pet chinchillas in their enclosures in there too.

 Madame Isabelle’s was an unexpected pleasure.
 My friend Cailin and I just needed somewhere for two nights at the end of the trip and had left it right to the last minute.
 I chose Madame Isabelle’s because it was just off Frenchman Street – the cool part of the city, and we booked a private twin for the night she was there and I stayed in a bunk bed the next one.

 As soon as I walked in to the hostel it just felt right.

 Out the back they had a hot tub and sun loungers, set in among a garden jungle.
 Climb the stairs and there was another social area, this time with tables and chairs.
 Perfect for an on the road travel blogger like me to get some work done.
 There are two lounges, as well as these outdoors spaces, and the most incredible dining area you’ve ever seen in a hostel.